unkontributors/super_unko/README.md

 ```

 Run below for testing on multiple Bash versions.
-Please do that and fix it if tests failed on Travis CI.
+Please do that and fix it if tests failed on CI.

 ```bash
 make check